|Family||Scientific Name||Author||Year||Common Name|

 |Dactylopteridae||Dactylopterus volitans||(Linnaeus)||1758||Flying Gurnard|

-Unique Characters: A moderately elongate fish.
+Unique Characters: Huge, fanlike pectoral fins with free, fingerlike lower rays.
+Color variable with surroundings; often yellowish brown, with bright blue spots on pectoral fins.
+A moderately elongate fish.
 Head blunt, top and sides encased in a bony shield.
 A long, keeled spine extending posteriorly from the nape to below midbase of first dorsal fin.
 Angle of preopercle also bearing a long spine, with a serrate keel.
 Jaws with a band of small nodular teeth.
 Spinous and soft dorsal fins separated by a deep notch; anterior 2 dorsal-fin spines adjacent to each other, interconnected by a basal membrane, and not separated from remainder of spinous dorsal fin.
 Caudal fin emarginate, with 2 sharp keels on its base.
 Scales scute-like with sharp keels.
-Color: variable with surroundings; often yellowish brown, with bright blue spots on pectoral fins.

 Similar Species: None.